skinandme/full-stack-assessment-v2/README.md

 - _Unit tests_
 - _Dockerisation of front end application_
-- _Integration with 3rd party services_
+- _Integration with 3rd party services (e.g. Stripe - https://github.com/stripe/stripe-mock)_
 - _Running the application in the cloud_
 - _A/B testing_